Jphsx/WWProceedings/editlog.md

 - as a general remark, the document is very sparse on references, especially in the introduction, section 2 and the discussion at the end

 	>>added reference to TDR
-	--add references to OPAL
+	>> added references to OPAL for xsec%
-	-- add references to lumi error and stuff in discussion
+	>> add references to lumi error and poll in discussion
-	>> added reference to pythia6
+	>> added reference to pythia6 --
-	-- add reference to OL from daniel's paper
+	>> add reference to OL for TDR
+	>> added reference to TaJet in conclusions

 - for Fig 5, Sec 3.2 (detector) and Sec 3.3 (software and MC samples) cite IDR.
 Especially for the MC, explicitly say that you're using samples produced for the IDR benchmarking effort.